apache/couchdb-documentation/src/config/http.rst

            request bodies instead of document sizes.
 After the upgrade, it is advisable to review the usage of these configuration settings.

-.. config:section:: chttpd :: HTTP Server Options
+.. config:section:: chttpd :: Clustered HTTP Server Options

     .. config:option:: prefer_minimal :: Sends minimal set of headers